 Prolonged exposure to solar UVR can have serious consequences for the eyes.
 Cataract is one of the most common types of eye damage in Australia.
 Cataract is the clouding of the lens of the eye, which is responsible for focusing light and producing sharp images.
 Without intervention cataract can lead to blindness.

 Due to Australia’s geographical location our country receives high levels of UVR.
 Relatively clear skies and poor use of sun protection measures during outdoor work and leisure means that our mainly fair skinned population has a high exposure to UVR.
-Australians have the highest rate of skin cancer in the world – over 400 000 new cases of non-melanoma skin cancer are reported each year resulting in more than 500 deaths and over 12 000 cases of melanoma of which 1500 will be fatal.
+Australians have one of the highest rates of skin cancer in the world – in 2021, 2220 people died from skin cancer in Australia, 1455 from melanoma and 765 from non-melanoma skin cancers.

 The risk of a person eventually developing skin cancer is related to the amount of UVR they are exposed to over their lifetime, particularly in childhood.